Skip to main content

 Degree recognition

-Switzerland is the most paradoxical destination for a francophone family: tuition fees are absurdly low (sometimes less than in France), academic quality is among the best in the world (EPFL and ETH Zurich in the global top 15), and yet almost nobody thinks of it first.
+Switzerland is the most paradoxical destination for a francophone family: tuition fees remain very low relative to academic quality that is among the best in the world (ETH Zurich #7 and EPFL #22 in the QS 2026 ranking), and yet almost nobody thinks of it first.
 Why?
-Because the cost of living changes every calculation, and because the Swiss system is poorly known in France.
+Because the cost of living changes every calculation, because tuition for new foreign students tripled at the autumn 2025 intake at both federal institutes of technology, and because the Swiss system is poorly known in France.

 This fact sheet is an honest guide: the strengths are real and exceptional, but so are the constraints.